sburris0/bevy_flycam/README.md

     }
     ```

+Note that `PlayerPlugin` will spawn a camera for you.
+See [Using your own camera](#using-your-own-camera) for details on how to
+use a pre-existing one.

 Alternatively you can see the example `basic.rs` or `scroll.rs` located in the examples folder.
 You can run the example by cloning this repository and run the command: `cargo run --release --example basic`

 ## Customization

+### Movement and keybindings

 To modify player movement speed or mouse sensitivity add it as a resource. </br>
 Same thing goes for the keybindings used for moving the camera.